-- 1. Apply the parking brake. - 2.
-Shift into park (P) or neutral (N). - 3.
+- 1. With the vehicle at a complete stop, set the parking brake. - 2.
+Shift the transmission into park (P). - 3.
 Switch off all accessories. - 4.
-Press the brake pedal and start your vehicle. - Run the engine until it reaches normal operating temperature.
+Fully press the brake pedal and start the vehicle.

+- Run the engine until it reaches normal operating temperature.
 While the engine is warming up, complete the following: Reset the clock.
+See Audio System (page 315).
 Reset the power windows bounce-back feature.
-See Windows and Mirrors (page 66).
+See Windows and Mirrors (page 85).
 Reset the radio station presets.
-See Audio System (page 249). - Allow the engine to idle for at least one minute. - 7.
-Drive the vehicle at least 10 mi (16 km) to completely relearn the idle trim and fuel trim strategy.
+See Audio System (page 315). - 6.
+Allow the engine to idle for at least one minute.
+If the engine turns off, press the accelerator pedal to start the engine. - 7.
+While the engine is running, press the brake pedal and shift into neutral (N). - 8.
+Allow the engine to run for at least one minute by pressing on the accelerator pedal. - 9.
+Drive the vehicle at least 12 mi (20 km) to completely relearn the idle and fuel trim strategy.